The Edwardsville Way

 ‘The Edwardsville Way’ is our interpretation of Donaldson’s 12 pedagogical principles and what these principles looks like in our school:

-- Pupils are happy, safe and nurtured in school.
-The school fosters positive relationships with its pupils, staff, parents, governors and the wider community.
+We place children’s wellbeing at the heart of everything we do.
+Pupils feel happy, safe and cared for in school.
+We build strong, positive relationships with pupils, staff, parents, governors and the wider community. - Learning is linked to real life.